-Academic policies are summarized in the Graduate Student Handbook (GSH) which can be viewed at http://www.graceland.edu/GraduateStudentHandbook-Nursing.
+Academic policies are summarized in the Graduate Student Handbook (GSH) which can be viewed at http://pubdocs.graceland.edu/SchoolOfNursing/GradStuHandbook.pdf.
 This handbook is updated on a regular basis.
 Refer to the online version for the most current information.
-Students will be notified when major revisions are posted.
+Students will be notified when major revisions are